diegopetrucci/Marvel-API-demo/README.md

 #### Git strategy
 This project has been developed in something that might resemble git-flow, however I do think there are improvements to it that can be made.
 In my experience long-lived feature branches tend to eventually become a nightmare to merge back due to conflicts, and continuously merging from the main branch pollutes the branch history.
 Hence, I prefer to merge small and often, even if that means merging incomplete features.
 This strategy definitely makes it easier for the owner of the changes to be faster, and with less overhead, and at the same time the reviewer's job is eased by smaller PRs.
 There are, however, downsides to this, like having to hide incomplete code behind feature switches and the possibility of having it linger theoretically forever as the work might be forgotten or deprioritised.
 I've especially noticed the latter, but I do think that at the end of the day it might be a smaller price to pay compared to the alternatives.

 I also tend to push many working commits for a specific branch/PR.
 While it might make the PR page longer to read, it helps a lot with being able to revert to previous changes or drop some.
 And in addition to that, I prefer to squash the changes on a PR, so that the tree history remains clean (and in any case the PR history is kept in the commit description).

+## What is missing
+#### Tests
+Currently, `Remote` is not being tested.
+This is due to time constraints and to the fact that I've not yet delved into mocking `URLSession` for Combine.

+UI tests are missing, too, due to time constraints.
+To be honest I have never set up UI tests infrastructure from scratch — it might take long, or not, I do not know.
+I've had experience in adding new tests similar to pre-existing ones and modifiying others, but not yet setting them up.
+I would love to learn how to do it, but in fairness to the constraints of the project (I can't take too much time to solve it!)
+I've decided to skip them.

-# To explain
+## To explain
 * no localization

-# TODO
+## TODO
 * move swift preview assets to that folder
 * extract default spacing 16 to constant
 * extract background color into environment